dioxfile/Logic_Clock_Didatic_Tool/README.md

 ***********************************************************************************************
 * You can do an installation automatically by running the file 'INSTALL.sh'.
 But if you want to install manually just follow the steps below.

-* In Ubuntu and Mint.
+* In Debian-Based Systems.

-First you will download the package and later install it.
+First, you will download the package and later install it.

-Once the installations are finished you can delete the downloaded .deb files.
+Once the installation is finished you can delete the downloaded .deb files.

 1. INSTALL PYTHON3<br/>